-General Notes

-Replacing a Key should take less than 20 minutes if you have carried out this operation before.
-This time can be reduced if you use a Pozi (PZ1) bit with a battery operated drill to remove & fix screws that hold the Bottom Panels.
+General Notes Replacing a Key should take less than 20 minutes if you have carried out this operation before.
+This time can be reduced if you use a Pozi (PZD1) bit with a battery operated drill to remove & fix screws that hold the Bottom Panels.
 But only use a battery operated drill if you are proficient with using one.
-If using a battery powered drill take special care by engaging the bit properly & starting slowly with some end pressure to stop the bit slipping but also not too hard to damage the threads.
 Make sure not to over tighten the screws that hold the bottom cover and this means carrying out the final tightening of the screws by hand if necessary.
-If using a battery powered drill you will have to stop before the screws 'bottom out' i.e. slowing down well before then.
-You cannot rely on any torgue limiter that comes with the drill.
+If using a battery powered drill you will have to stop before the screws 'bottom out' by slowing down well before then.
 Hand tightening means just 'nipping up' the screws.
+Also try not to touch any of the board components as all the electronics are static sensitive.
+Description 1/ Find a suitable area to carry out the task.
+You can set up on a fine carpet if the carpet is clean (so as not to scratch the wooden bars when resting on the carpet).
+If the floor does not have a suitable carpet then use cloth 120cm x 30cm (48" x 12") minimum.
+Or you can work on a table top with a table cloth.
+2/ Now place the Xylosynth upside down onto the work area.